 The shareholders of the OPC are required to hold a General Meeting in order to pass the resolution mentioning –

 - Appointment of additional directors

-- Approval for the alteration of the and of the OPC.
+- Approval for the alteration of and of the OPC.

-Step 3 -Application for conversion of OPC to Private Limited Company
+Step 3- Application for conversion of OPC to a Private Limited Company

-- Company is now required to file an application to the registrar along with a copy of the resolution within fifteen days of passing the resolution.
+- The company is now required to file an application to the registrar along with a copy of the resolution within fifteen days of passing the resolution.